j05u3/VTS/README.md

 ### Tools & Scripts
 - [ios-icon-generator](https://github.com/smallmuou/ios-icon-generator) by @smallmuou - for the awesome icon generation script that made creating our app icons effortless
 - [create-dmg](https://github.com/sindresorhus/create-dmg) by @sindresorhus - for the excellent DMG creation script that streamlines our distribution process
+- [Sparkle](https://github.com/sparkle-project/Sparkle) by the Sparkle Project - for providing the robust auto-update framework that keeps VTS current and secure

 **Note**: This project builds upon the work of many developers and projects.
 If I've missed crediting someone or something I sincerely apologize!
 Please feel free to open an issue or PR to help me give proper recognition where it's due.